 Philip Radlanski is an associate at Morrison & Foerster’s German office in Berlin.
-He advises German and international clients ranging from early-stage start-ups to large corporations in the technology, media and communications industries with a particular focus on corporate, data privacy, and strategic regulatory counsel.
+He advises German and international clients ranging from early-stage start-ups to large corporations in the technology, media and communications industries with a particular focus on privacy, cyber security and strategic regulatory counsel.

 Mr. Radlanski studied law (area of focused studies: Law within the information society) at the University of Regensburg, Germany, and the University of Sheffield, UK.
 He also holds a master’s degree (LL.M. in Intellectual Property and Information Law, with distinction) from King’s College London, UK.
-He wrote his Ph.D. thesis in the area of data privacy law for which he also conducted research in New York and London.
+He wrote his Ph.D. thesis in the area of data protection law for which he also conducted research in New York, NY/USA, and London, UK.

-Mr. Radlanski is a member of the German Association for the Protection of Intellectual Property and Copyright (GRUR) and the International Technology Law Association (ITechLaw).
+He is a member of the German Association for the Protection of Intellectual Property and Copyright (GRUR), the International Technology Law Association (ITechLaw), and the Bauhaus Archive.

 ©1996-2018 Morrison & Foerster LLP.
 All rights reserved.